Unicompartmental Knee Arthroplasty 27446

 • General endotracheal anesthesia

-• position.
+• Supine position.
 All bony prominences well padded.

 • Examination under anesthesia.